Rifakat7/ContextAPI/README.md

 # ContextAPI
-A simple website by ContextAPI having ToggleTheme Functionality if user is loggedIn than only can see the Wishlist. login logout Authorization wishlist addTocart toggleTheme Demo-https://contextapidottoggletheme.netlify.app/
+A simple website by ContextAPI having ToggleTheme Functionality if a user is logged in then only can see the Wishlist. login logout Authorization wishlist add to cart toggleTheme Demo-https://contextapidottoggletheme.netlify.app/